wandevs/wan-trade-web/P2P_Exchange_Working_Principles.md

 # 2. Smart contracts

-P2PE guarantees the security of transactions through smart contracts, and directly reuses the secure, mature and verified contract codes of WANDEX, primarily involving 2 contracts: Proxy and Exchange.
+WanSwap guarantees the security of transactions through smart contracts, and directly reuses the secure, mature and verified contract codes of WANDEX, primarily involving 2 contracts: Proxy and Exchange.

 The Exchange contract verifies the user input information and the signature of the information.
 After verifying the user's token balance, the Proxy contract is called to complete the atomic transfer of user assets according to the user’s input information.